abocn/TelegramBot/README.md

    docker compose up -d
    ```

 > [!NOTE]
-   > The `-d` flag causes the bot to run in the background.
+> The `-d` flag causes Kowalski to run in the background.
 If you're just playing around, you may not want to use this flag.

 ### Using Docker Run